How to find the lowest home loan interest rate

 There are also some zero-down mortgage loans.
 For example, VA home loans, which are available to current or former military service members, do not require a down payment.

 While it is definitely possible to buy a house while putting little or no money down, you might not get the best mortgage rate that way.
 The less money you put down, the riskier lenders believe the loan to be.
 That’s because you have less of your personal money to lose if you default on your loan, and the lender is forced to foreclose on your home.

 If you put down less than 20%, you will usually be required to buy mortgage insurance, and some lenders charge additional fees or a higher interest rate on top of that.

 If you can afford to put 20% down on the house, not only will you have less principal to pay back, but you may have better options when it comes to the mortgage rates that are available to you.

 If you’re refinancing your mortgage, lenders will also consider your loan-to-value ratio, or LTV.
 You can think of the LTV as the flip side of a down payment.
 Lenders will rarely refinance more than 97% of the assessed value of your home.

-So if your home is valued at $200,000, the biggest refinance mortgage you could be approved for would be about $194,000.
-If you want to take cash out of your home, the maximum LTV will typically closer to 80%.
+So if your home is valued at $200,000, the biggest mortgage refinancing amount you could be approved for would be about $194,000.
+If you want to take cash out of your home, the maximum LTV will typically be closer to 80%.
 So if your home is valued at $200,000, you would only be able to refinance about $160,000.